THINK CHINA Shines At Multiple Regional Awards With 4 Wins, Including 'Greater China Boutique Agency Of The Year'

-(MENAFN- Media OutReach Newswire) mo-p1 mo-grey" lang="en"> HONG KONG SAR - Media OutReach Newswire - 15 January 2024 - THINK CHINA , a leading Chinese digital marketing consulting firm with seven offices across Asia-Pacific specializing in the China market , has been recognised by multiple regional industry awards.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 15 January 2024 - THINK CHINA , a leading Chinese digital marketing consulting firm with seven offices across Asia-Pacific specializing in the China market , has been recognised by multiple regional industry awards.

 THINK CHINA secures 1 gold and 2 bronzes at the Asia eCommerce Awards (left) and 1 silver at Campaign's Agency of the Year for Greater China (right)